-More US troops may be needed to fight ISIS in Iraq, commander says
+More US troops may be needed to fight ISIS, commander says

 Story highlights

-- Commander of the coalition fighting ISIS in Iraq gives an exclusive interview on how the fight is going
+- Commander of the coalition fighting ISIS gives an exclusive interview on how the fight is going

 - "If I need more resources I will go to my chain of command and tell them what I need to get the job done," he says